coder/code-server/doc/self-hosted/cros-install.md

 If you are running R69, you might want to enable this on [Chrome Flags](chrome://flags/#enable-experimental-crostini-ui).
 If you run R72, however, this is already enabled for you.

-After checking your prerequisites, follow the steps in the [index](index.md) on installing code-server.
+After checking your prerequisites, follow the steps in the [the install guide](index.md) on installing code-server.
 Once done, make sure code-server works by running it.

 After confirming it runs, head over to `crosh`, the native terminal for your Chromebook.
 Reiterating, you must have developer mode enabled to be able to enter `crosh`.